Returns in 2015 for the Final Episodes

 Q: You’ve said that you like physical acting.
 Does that extend to getting punched?

 A: Yeah, I’m really good at that kind of stuff.
 I enjoy doing it.
 I am a man of his body.
-I believe you’re either a mind of your heart, a man of your heart, or a man of your body.
+I believe you’re either a man of your mind, a man of your heart, or a man of your body.
 And I am a man of my body, and it is enjoyable for me.
 It’s kind of my sweet spot.

 Q: Is that what makes you good at fight scenes?